icarito/physics-with-xo/09_precision_accuracy_ADC.md

 Source: Gil & Rodriguez (2001)

-## Accuracy and precision of measures with XO1.
+## 9.1 Accuracy and precision of measurements with XO1.

 ### Note